GageYacano/Be4Real/api/README.md

 ## Developer Notes

-### TO-DO / Limitations
-- Verification codes are logged to console (not sent to email yet)

 ### API Calls
 - Make sure the HTTP request method is set correctly (refer to `Postman` or `server.ts` for what these should be).
   - ex. in `server.ts`, `app.post(...)` sets said endpoint to accept POST requests.